Azure/functions-action/README.md

 ### OIDC authentication (recommended)

 When using [OIDC](https://docs.github.com/actions/security-for-github-actions/security-hardening-your-deployments/configuring-openid-connect-in-cloud-providers) for authentication, you configure a user-assigned managed identity in Azure to trust GitHub using federated identity.
-GitHub uses federated identity when deploying to your app.
-You must also assign permissions to the identity in your function app, which is done using RABC.
+The workflow then uses this federated identity to authenticate with Azure.
+You must also grant the identity permissions to deploy to your function app, which is done using RBAC.

 >[!TIP]
 >This method is the most secure and recommended for those with permissions to configure identity.